salvalcantara/pid-tuning-bda58/src/pages/index.md

           > **It's interesting how reconcilliation-engine techniques have become widespread.
 React.js for UI, Kubernetes for container fleets, Cloudformation/Terraform for cloud resources.
-I wonder where else these techniques can be used?" —Li Haoyi** (see the original [tweet](https://twitter.com/li_haoyi/status/1274844647966117888?s=20))
+I wonder where else these techniques can be used?"—Li Haoyi** (see the original [tweet](https://twitter.com/li_haoyi/status/1274844647966117888?s=20))